 The manufacturer includes a 1-year limited warranty, and provides the option to purchase an additional 4-year warranty on their website.

 The cups and lids are top shelf dishwasher safe.
 The extractor blade must be hand washed to maintain its integrity.
 Immediately rinse the emulsifying extractor blade after use to prevent food from drying or sticking under the blades.
 For particularly stubborn pieces, use a kitchen brush – not your fingers.

 To keep the power base clean, unplug the motor, and use a damp cloth to wipe it down.

 To clean any possible leaks, refer to the user manual.

 As far as techniques go, the NutriBullet 900 handles most ingredients amazingly well, but you can always help it along for top performance.

 Cutting produce into roughly 1-inch pieces is a great practice, and never blend frozen fruit or ice without a liquid.
-Dry blending frozen fruit or ice can risk dulling or damaging the blades.
+If you dry blend frozen fruit or ice, you risk dulling or damaging the blades.

-Their branded NutriBlast is packed full of nutrients from the ingredients.
-The recipe follows a standard formula: fill the cup 50% with leafy greens, 50% with fruit, and anywhere from 1/8 cup to 1/4 cup seeds, nuts, or “super boost” (their shake mix).
-Ideally, that little bit will fall between the fruit bits to keep it under the max fill line.
+Ideally, that little bit of powder will fall between the fruit bits to keep it under the max fill line.
 Add enough water to cover the ingredients and blend.
 It’s that easy!
-Makes for a quick and healthy breakfast beverage.
+And it makes for a quick and healthy breakfast beverage.

 For tricks, NutriBullet actually has that covered in their user manual.
 There are charts that reference how much time it takes to process coffee beans and grains, and diagrams about what method to use for any situation – pulse, shake, or tap.